QuietEvolver/bella-pizza-parlor/README.md

 ## Tests
 ```
 // (example of FINAL FXN BLOCK test)
+Describe: Pizza()
-Describe: Pizza()           // Describe statement is listed once, for a single function
+// Describe statement is listed once, for a single function
 // For multiple pieces of functionality, write multiple tests (as many as are needed) under the same Describe bloc
 Test: "It should return a Pizza object with two properties for toppings and size"
 Code: const myPizza = new Pizza(["anchovies", "pineapple"], "medium");
 Expected Output: Pizza { toppings: ["anchovies", "pineapple"], size: "medium" }

 // PROTOTYPE METHODS
 // prototype methodS on objects, have a separate Describe statement, along with any tests.

 // HAVE A PIZZA PARLOR {}
 Describe: PizzaParlor()
 Test: "It should create a pizza parlor object with two keys: customer and id"
 Code: const pizzaParlor = new PizzaParlor();
 Expected Output: pizzaParlor {
-  customer: {},
+  customers: {},
-  id: 1
+  currentId: 1

+Describe: Customer()
+Test: "It should create a customer object with two keys: customer and order"
+Code: const customer = new Customer();
+Expected Output:
+// pizzaParlor {
+/ customerName: "Angela""],
+  order:  }

+// PIZZA OBJ - TBD
+Describe: Customers()
+Test: "It should create a customer object with two keys: customer and id"
+Code: const pizzaParlor = new PizzaParlor();
+Expected Output: pizzaParlor {
+  toppings: ["anchovies", "pineapple"],
+  size: "medium" }

 ```
 ## Setup/Installation Requirements